muxinc/mux-player-android/README.md

 #### Mux Video DRM Beta

-This SDK support's Mux Video's DRM feature, which is currently in closed beta.
-If you are interested in using our DRM features, please let us know on our [beta page](https://www.mux.com/beta/drm)
+This SDK supports Mux Video's DRM feature, which is currently in closed beta.
+If you are interested in using our DRM features, please sign up on our [beta page](https://www.mux.com/beta/drm)

 ## Adding the SDK